misiektoja/steam_monitor/docs/troubleshooting.md

 When email or webhook alerts validate and you are at a terminal, doctor then offers to send **one real test message per channel**, each behind its own confirmation.
 Declining is the default.
 Nothing is sent without an explicit `y`, so a scripted or containerized run stays message-free.
 The `Summary` line is printed after the tests finish and counts their results, so the sentence and the exit code always describe the same run.

 The report ends with a **Next steps** block naming the command that starts monitoring, carrying the same `--config-file` and `--env-file` this run checked.
+It carries the target this run used, leaves it out when the configuration file already supplies one and otherwise shows `<steam_target>` for you to replace.
 While a check is failing it asks for the failures first.

 It exits `0` when every check passed and `1` when any check or approved delivery test failed, so it can be used as a container healthcheck or a CI smoke test: